ppy/osu-wiki/news/2024/2024-07-29-the-followpoint-flaro-the-queen-of-speed.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/10323184">Flaro</a></p>

 I've had a passion for technology for most of my life, just messing around with computers and stuff.
-I first started learning Python back in 2022 when I started making my own discord bots, and now I just program things for fun!
+I first started learning Python back in 2022 when I started making my own Discord bots, and now I just program things for fun!
 I love that you can basically do anything you want when it comes to programming your own things.
 I'm currently in college for CompSci and own a server in my home as well.

+<a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/11354436" style="background-image: url('/wiki/shared/news/2024-07-29-the-followpoint-flaro-the-queen-of-speed/avatar-Utiba.jpg')"></a>

+<p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/11354436">Utiba</a></p>

+It sounds like you have a burning passion for programming.
+Has that translated into your love for osu! in any way, do you have any osu! related projects you'd like to share?

+<a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/10323184" style="background-image: url('/wiki/shared/news/2024-07-29-the-followpoint-flaro-the-queen-of-speed/avatar-Flaro.jpg')"></a>

+<p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/10323184">Flaro</a></p>

+I have a few in the works!
+But like many other programmers with ADHD, I usually start them then never finish or make good progress on them, I will eventually complete one though!
+I plan on developing a Discord bot similar to [Bathbot](https://discord.com/application-directory/297073686916366336) in the future.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/11354436" style="background-image: url('/wiki/shared/news/2024-07-29-the-followpoint-flaro-the-queen-of-speed/avatar-Utiba.jpg')"></a>